 Toll revenue is recognized at the time each vehicle passes through the toll plaza.
+Development impact fees are earned when permits are issued and funds are collected by the member agencies.
 Other revenue is recognized when earned.

-(1) Allocation of Common Costs
+(I) Allocation of Common Costs

 Expenses directly related entirely to the Agency are charged to the Agency, and those incurred on behalf of both the Agency and F/ETCA are allocated between the two agencies based on the estimated benefit to each.
-In addition, the Agency has amounts due from F/ETCA related to F/ETCA customers who incur tolls on the Agency's corridor and has amounts due to F/ETCA related to the Agency's customers who incur tolls on State Routes 241, 261, and 133 and other expenses.
-At June 30, 2016 and 2015, the Agency had net receivables due from F/ETCA of \$7,577 and \$6,444, respectively.
+In addition, the Agency has amounts due from F/ETCA related to F/ETCA customers who incur tolls on the Agency's corridor and has amounts due to F/ETCA related to the Agency's customers who incur tolls on state routes 241, 261, and 133 and other expenses.
+At June 30, 2017 and 2016, the Agency had net receivables due from F/ETCA of \$8,475 and \$7,577, respectively.